Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Data and SPS models

 The three SPS models that satisfy my requirement and that I adopted are (i) the \textsc{fsps}\footnote{Available from \url{https://github.com/cconroy20/fsps}} \citep{Conroy2009,Conroy2010}, (ii) the \textsc{galaxev}\footnote{Available from \url{http://www.bruzual.org/bc03/}} \citep{Bruzual2003} and (iii) the \textsc{Bpass}\footnote{Available from \url{https://bpass.auckland.ac.nz/}} SPS models \citep{Stanway2018,Byrne2022}.

 For all three models, I tried to select a consistent set of templates.
 In all cases, I adopted the same set of 43 ages logarithmically spaced by 0.1 dex from 1 Myr to 15.85 Gyr, defined as

-The oldest age is much older than the age of the Universe at the redshift of the sample, which varies in my standard cosmology from 5.75 -- 7.75 Gyr between $z=1$ -- 0.6, but I did not truncate the models to physical ages, to check how well the data themselves can constrain the galaxy ages.
+The oldest age is 2--3$\times$ older than the age of the Universe at the redshift of the sample, which varies in my standard cosmology from 5.75 -- 7.75 Gyr between $z=1$ -- 0.6, but I did not truncate the models to physical ages, to check how well the data themselves can constrain the galaxy ages.
+For comparison, I additionally ran models where I constrained the maximum age in the fit to each galaxy to the age of the Universe at its redshift.
 I also excluded from all models the most extreme low metallicities $[Z/H] < -2$.
 Here is my other setup for the three SPS: \begin{enumerate} \item \textbf{The \textsc{fsps} models} allow one to compute SPS models for a specified set of parameters.
-I used the Python bindings\footnote{Available from \url{https://github.com/dfm/python-fsps}} \citep{Johnson2021a} and the latest public v3.2 to compute a set of spectra with the above ages and 9 equally-spaced metallicities $[Z/H]=[-1.75, -1.5, -1.25, -1., -0.75 , -0.5, -0.25, 0, 0.25]$.
-I adopted a \citet{Salpeter1955} IMF with an upper mass cut of $100 M_\odot$ for consistency with \textsc{bpass}.
+I used the Python bindings\footnote{Available from \url{https://github.com/dfm/python-fsps}} \citep{Johnson2021a} and the latest public v3.2 to compute a set of spectra with the above ages and 9 equally-spaced metallicities $[Z/H]=[-1.75, -1.5, -1.25, -1., -0.75, -0.5, -0.25, 0, 0.25]$, for a total of 387 SPS templates.
+I adopted a \citet{Salpeter1955} IMF with a lower/upper mass cut of 0.08 and $100$ \msun\ respectively, for consistency with \textsc{bpass}, and used the MIST isochrones \citep{Choi2016}.
 But I note that my results are virtually insensitive to the slope of the IMF at lower masses.
 I computed the SPS without including the effect of gas or dust and adopted default parameters for the other parameters.
 This returns SPS spectra computed using the MILES stellar library \citep{Sanchez-Blazquez2006,FalconBarroso2011miles} for the optical region, which is the one I fit in the LEGA-C spectra.

-\item \textbf{The \textsc{galaxev} models} provide a Fortran code (version 2020) which I used to produce a set of SPS spectra with the same ages as above and computed at the provided 5 metallicities $[M/H]=[-2.34, -1.74, -0.73, -0.42, 0, 0.47]$.
+\item \textbf{The \textsc{galaxev} models} provide a Fortran code (version 2020) which I used to produce a set of SPS spectra with the same ages as above and computed at the provided 5 metallicities $[M/H]=[-1.74, -0.73, -0.42, 0, 0.47]$, for a total of 215 SPS templates.
 This SPS model also uses the MILES library to generate spectra of the optical region.
 Also here I adopted a Salpeter IMF.
+The models use the Padova isochrones \citep{Bertelli1994,Girardi2000,Marigo2008}.